FotoGenie Commercial Licensing Guide & Media Permissions Form

 When Do I Need a Photo License Agreement?

 Holding a copyright to a photograph doesn’t produce any income in itself.
 A photographer may charge a session fee or other fees associated with a shoot.
-If a photographer takes photos where they retain the copyright, developing a photo licensing agreement to sell usage to clients becomes an excellent way to earn revenue from the work.
+If a photographer takes photos where they retain the copyright, developing a photo licensing agreement to sell usage to clients becomes an excellent way to earn recurring revenue from the work.
 This is standard practice in the international photography industry.

 A photo license agreement protects both the copyright holder and the person who wishes to publish or use the image.
 This contract stipulates what the image is, how it can be used, and whether the licensee can manipulate the image.